 - Paper

 - Various Manipulatives (examples: counters, based ten blocks, arithmetic rack, etc.)

 - Pencils and crayons

 - Types of Problems (cut out)

-- Twenty Game
+- Doubles Memory Game

-- Dice

-- Small counters

 GROUPING

 Flexible grouping based on student needs.
 Depending on the story problem, this task could be solved with students working as a whole-class, small groups, or independently.